Podkonice: Geography

-The municipality lies at an altitude of 529 metres and covers an area of 28.476 km^{2}.
-It has a population of about 877 people.

 Podkonice is part of a group of mountainous type villages in the Banská Bystrica region.
-The village is located at the foot of the southern slopes of the Low Tatras at an altitude of 520 meters above sea level.
+The village is located at the foot of the southern slopes of the Low Tatras at an altitude of 520 m above sea level.
 It belongs to the Banská Bystrica District and is also part of the Central Slovak mountain region of folk culture.
 In March 2000, the village became a member of the "Microregion pod Panský dielom".
 The bordering municipalities of Baláže, Kynceľová, Nemce, Podkonice, Priechod, Selce, Slovenská Ľupča, and Špania Dolina are the other members of the microregion.
 The total area of this microregion is 110 km2, it lies in the altitude range of 360 - 1250 m above sea level, and its member villages are home to approximately 8250 inhabitants.
 The common goal of the microregion's municipalities is partnership and cooperation in the field of tourism, solving issues of employment, and civic amenities, solving environmental problems and preserving folk and local traditions.